To Influence or to Adapt?

 You start noticing the ugly things — the gaps in processes, the toxic behavior of a teammate that goes unnoticed, the mess in the systems.

-Do you turn a blind eye, avoid the ugly things, and focus on what you like?
+Do you look the other way, avoid the ugly things, and focus on what you like?

-Or do you advocate for fixing the broken processes, call out the toxic behavior, fix the systems?
+Or do you advocate for fixing the broken processes, calling out the toxic behavior, and fixing the systems?

 I've noticed two types of response when dealing with an external situation: